All Places in Cork

 Many students choose this area of Cork to live in, thanks to its top-notch location.
 Amnis House is popular student accommodation in the area.

 Compared to other European cities, living in Cork is much more affordable.
-Did you know?
-The rent in Cork is 61% less than New York.
+Did you know that rent in Cork is 61% lower than in New York? .
 The city offers a high quality of life at a very affordable price.
 However, the expenses of a student will majorly depend on their choice of lifestyle.
 To get an approximate ideal of cost of living in Cork for student, read below:

 Ireland's whole transportation network has the potential to rank among the most successful.From the city's well-connected core transport systems, Cork's universities are easily available on foot.
 The students have a number of transportation options in Cork to choose among.
 Some of the well-known transportation systems are as follows: